facebook/react/packages/react-reconciler/README.md

 This method should mutate the `container` root node and remove all children from it.

+#### `maySuspendCommit(type, props)`

+This method is called during render to determine if the Host Component type and props require some kind of loading process to complete before committing an update.

+#### `preloadInstance(type, props)`

+This method may be called during render if the Host Component type and props might suspend a commit.
+It can be used to initiate any work that might shorten the duration of a suspended commit.

+#### `startSuspendingCommit()`

+This method is called just before the commit phase.
+Use it to set up any necessary state while any Host Components that might suspend this commit are evaluated to determine if the commit must be suspended.

+#### `suspendInstance(type, props)`

+This method is called after `startSuspendingCommit` for each Host Component that indicated it might suspend a commit.

+#### `waitForCommitToBeReady()`

+This method is called after all `suspendInstance` calls are complete.

+Return `null` if the commit can happen immediately.

+Return `(initiateCommit: Function) => Function` if the commit must be suspended.
+The argument to this callback will initiate the commit when called.
+The return value is a cancellation function that the Reconciler can use to abort the commit.

 ### Persistence Methods

 If you use the persistent mode instead of the mutation mode, you would still need the "Core Methods".
 However, instead of the Mutation Methods above you will implement a different set of methods that performs cloning nodes and replacing them at the root level.
 You can find a list of them in the "Persistence" section [listed in this file](https://github.com/facebook/react/blob/main/packages/react-reconciler/src/forks/ReactFiberConfig.custom.js).
 File an issue if you need help.